Stiivi/brewery/doc/pipes.rst

 Running Streams
 ===============

 Streams are being run using ``Stream.run()``.
-Stream has to be initialized before running.
-Stream is run in parallel - each node is run in separate thread.
+The stream nodes are executed in parallel - each node is run in separate thread.